AjithKumar05-arch/newrepo/README.md

-This is my first website designed to learn and grow.
+Hi this is my first website.
+I welcome you.